 And the war is winnable.
 It is already being won on various fronts.
 If we devote as much attention to putting a halt to moral and social pollution as we do to environmental pollution, the results can only be encouraging.

-Team members from the Canberra Declaration coordinated Australia’s first Sexual Integrity Forum in Parliament house in 2005 and produced credible public policy on these many challenges.
+Team members from the Canberra Declaration coordinated Australia’s first Sexual Integrity Forum in Parliament house in 2005 and produced credible public policies on these many challenges.

 But we need your help to continue the campaign to protect Australia’s women and Children.
 We need to make a stand against porn.